shellscape/webpack-serve/README.md

 ## Flags

 Please reference the [`webpack-plugin-serve` Options](https://github.com/shellscape/webpack-plugin-serve#options) for information and use.
 Most options are analogous to the flags listed above.

+#### `--no-watch`

+By default, the CLI will apply `watch: true` to the first config in the targeted webpack config file.
+To customize watching or `watchOptions`, please use this flag and customize the config(s) accordingly.

 ## package.json Options